Bank of Mexico: Private banking

-In 1884 the Banco Nacional Mexicano soon merged with Banco Mercantil Mexicano (Mexican Mercantile Bank) to form the Banco Nacional de México (National Bank of Mexico) which issued notes and was the primary lender to the government.
+In 1884, the Banco Nacional Mexicano soon merged with Banco Mercantil Mexicano (Mexican Mercantile Bank) to form the Banco Nacional de México (National Bank of Mexico) which issued notes and was the primary lender to the government.
 The same year government issued a commercial code that gave it control of the banking sector, including the responsibility of chartering banks and establishing minimum levels of capital.
 The new code also stipulated that all paper money had to be backed by gold or silver on deposit in the national treasury.

 The next 15 years were turbulent for the banking sector of Mexico.
 Due to poor management, the Monte de Piedad temporarily closed, reopening without its banking services.
 The government mismanaged the emission of a new non-silver coin and was forced to hastily recall it.
 Both of these events caused the public to lose confidence in the banks and paper money.

 Porfiriato

 In 1897, during the presidency of Porfirio Díaz, Finance Minister José Yves Limantour helped to guide the passing of the Ley de Instituciones de Crédito (Law of Credit Institutions).
 The new law grouped banks into three categories: issuing banks, mortgage loan banks, and auxiliary development banks.
 Issuing banks were allowed to circulate banknotes within the state they were issued, but only the Banco Nacional de México and the Banco de Londres y Mexico notes were allowed to circulate nationally.
 They were also authorized to make short-term loans.
 Mortgage banks were authorized to make loans collateralized by real estate for periods up to 40 years.
 The auxiliary development banks were authorized to make loans for periods up to two years for the purpose of financing industrial endeavors such as mining, manufacturing, and agriculture.
 Nationwide, there were 24 banks with issuing authority, two mortgage banks, and five auxiliary development banks.

-In 1908 Limantour issued new reforms to protect the Mexican economy from weaknesses exposed by the US financial crisis of 1907.
+In 1908, Limantour issued new reforms to protect the Mexican economy from weaknesses exposed by the Panic of 1907.
 These reforms prevented emissions banks from opening new branches and required them to convert themselves into auxiliary or mortgage banks.
 These changes had limited success, and though Limantour predicted a budget surplus for 1911, the collapse of the Porfirian regime and the intensification of the Revolution ground normal banking activity to a halt.